wm-newslab/3DLNews2/README.md

 - **state:** Contains scraped data for each state for each year.
 - **preprocessed_data:** Contains directories for each state.
 Within each state directory, there are jsonl.gz files for each year, which include data objects for each URL with metadata.
-- **HTML:** Contains the HTML content for each article for each state for each year, named with the hash value of each article URL.

 ### 4. Potential Applications of 3DLNews Dataset